Sign in

 Ask Fintool Equity Research AI

-Steve Moss's questions to Bankwell Financial Group Inc (BWFG) leadership
+Steve Moss's questions to Bankwell Financial Group (BWFG) leadership

-Steve Moss's questions to Bankwell Financial Group Inc (BWFG) leadership • Q2 2025
+Steve Moss's questions to Bankwell Financial Group (BWFG) leadership • Q2 2025

 Question

-Steve Moss asked for an estimate of the potential deposit growth from the five newly hired teams, the expected timeline for resolving two large non-performing loans, and the sensitivity of the net interest margin to a potential 25 basis point Fed rate cut.
+Steve Moss asked for an estimate of the potential book of business from the five newly hired deposit teams, the expected resolution timeline for the two largest non-performing loans, and the anticipated impact of a 25 basis point Fed rate cut on the net interest margin.

 Answer

-President & CBO Matthew McNeill stated that while the new teams previously managed hundreds of millions in deposits, it's too early to quantify the potential inflow but noted one large non-performing loan could be resolved in the next several months while the other will take longer.
-CFO Courtney Sacchetti projected that even without a rate cut, NIM could expand by 5-10 basis points, with a potential Fed cut adding another 10 basis points.
+President & Chief Banking Officer Matthew McNeill and CEO Christopher Gruseke explained that while the new teams managed hundreds of millions in prior roles, it's too early to quantify the potential deposit inflows.
+McNeill detailed that one large non-performing loan could be refinanced in the next several months, while the other, a multi-bank participation, will likely take longer to resolve.
+CFO Courtney Sacchetti projected that even without a Fed cut, the NIM could expand by another 5-10 basis points due to CD repricing, with a rate cut potentially adding another 10 basis points on top of that.

 Ask Fintool Equity Research AI